RezaSaadatyar/EEG-Lab/README.md

 A: Mixing matrix (mapping from sources to electrodes).<br/>
 S(t): Matrix of independent source signals.<br/>
 ICA solves for A and S(t) iteratively, typically using optimization algorithms such as FastICA.
 The key assumption is that the source signals are statistically independent from each other.<br/>
 ICA is versatile and can be applied to various EEG signal analysis tasks, such as event-related potential (ERP) analysis, source localization, and feature extraction.
+The underlying assumption is that the sources are not Gaussian and are mutually independent.
+In cases where the sources exhibit Gaussian distribution or dependence, alternative methods such as Principal Component Analysis (PCA) or Non-negative Matrix Factorization (NMF) may be more suitable